-For many, the mere mention of Vienna still conjures up romantic and vivid imagery of Habsburg palaces, High Baroque churches, aristocratic mansions, trotting white horses, and famous coffeehouses.
-Contemporary Vienna is as flamboyant and remarkable as was Maria Theresa’s Baroque wonderland and its imperial monuments and regal grandeur make it a fascinating place to visit.
-While 2 days in Vienna is not enough to see everything the city has to offer, it still gives you plenty of time to experience the city’s essential attractions and a little bit more.
+Contemporary Vienna is as flamboyant and remarkable as Maria Theresa’s Baroque wonderland and its imperial monuments and regal grandeur make it a fascinating place to visit.
+When spending 2 days in Vienna, you’ll want to see Habsburg palaces, High Baroque churches, aristocratic mansions, world-class museums, and famous coffeehouses that make the Austrian capital so special.
 Here’s our lowdown on the best things to do in Vienna in two days 🙂

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.